Updated on: 11/19/2019

 Self-driving cars are making their way from technology testing labs to the road, but transportation experts are buzzing about a new use of automated car technology: self-driving trucks that could haul freight long-distance without a human driver behind the wheel.

 According to Mercedes, one of the first companies to build a prototype self-driving truck, removing the human driver from the road could save lives.
-Thousands of drivers die in accidents related to semi-trucks and other commercial vehicles each year, and many of those deaths are attributed to fatigued commercial drivers dozing off on long-haul trips.
+Thousands of drivers die in trucking accidents each year, and many of those deaths are attributed to fatigued commercial drivers dozing off on long-haul trips.
 While Mercedes’ truck can’t navigate city streets autonomously, its programming can control the truck on the highway, allowing the driver to rest.

 While automated trucks may save lives someday, they still have a long way to go before they’re ready to revolutionize the trucking industry.
 Mercedes hopes that its model will be deemed street legal within the next decade, and Otto is also gearing up to do battle with existing regulations on semi-trucks.

 While self-driving cars have shown massive improvements within the last few years, the consumer market and safety advocates aren’t quite ready to embrace them as a hands-free transportation option.
 The problem: while self-driving cars are fantastic at avoiding potentially fatal accidents, their overall accident rate is higher than non-automated cars because human drivers can’t anticipate their behavior on the road.
 That means that self-driving cars end up getting hit from the rear frequently by human drivers who don’t expect the car in front of them to brake suddenly.
 In a small car going 20 miles per hour, like Google’s test cars, that’s not a life-threatening problem—but rear-ending a massive semi-truck could be catastrophic for a human driver.